Police let most Capitol rioters walk away. But cellphone data and videos could now lead to more arrests.

 But leaving the scene without arrest is not the same as escaping criminal charges.
 D.C. and federal authorities have made clear their determination to investigate the catastrophic security breakdown and prosecute many of those involved.

 “This investigation has the highest priority of the Department of Justice.
 We have literally hundreds of prosecutors and agents working from three command centers on what is really a 24-hour a day operation.
-It is active, it is fluid, it is evolving,” said Principal Assistant U.S. Attorney Kenneth C. Kohl of Washington, D.C., on Friday.
+It is active, it is fluid, it is evolving,” said Principal Assistant U.S. Attorney Kenneth C. Kohl of Washington on Friday.

 FBI Washington Field Office chief Steven M. D’Antuono said, “Just because you’ve left the D.C. region, you can still expect a knock on the door if we find out you were part of criminal activity in the Capitol.”